Ecotourism

 observe first.

-- As you are a visitor to wherever you are travelling it is
+to wherever you are travelling it is

 imperative that you remember that what you deem as culturally